Kaaka Muttai: India

 In his review for The Hindu, film critic Baradwaj Rangan called the film as an "outstanding debut" by Manikandan, going on to add, "This is one of the most assured debuts I've seen — one deserving of more than just that consolation-prize-of-a-National-Award [...]
 Kaaka Muttai is so entertaining that it's easy to forget how sad the undercurrents are".
 Writing for the same publication, Udhav Naig wrote, "Award-winning films have a troubled reputation amongst the general film audience.
 These films are brushed aside as ‘high-brow’ and ‘slow’.
 Debutant filmmaker M Manikandan's Kaaka Muttai [...] breaks from these imagined prejudices: Kaaka Muttai is a highly entertaining film, with a spotlight on poverty".
 Deepanjana Pal of Firstpost wrote, "Kaakka Muttai (is) one of the most charming films you'll see this year.
 It's beautifully shot, without making either slums or poverty look photogenic and exotic".
-Behindwoods gave 3.5 out of 5 and said " the beautifully made Kaakka Muttai will easily be one of the gems of Tamil cinema that will please all types of audience."

 M. Suganth of The Times of India gave the film 4 stars out of 5 and wrote, "Manikandan's Kaaka Muttai is multi-layered; on the surface, it is all warm and inviting — a feel-good film about two kids and their simple desire and the earnestness in the filmmaking invites comparison with Iranian films like Children of Heaven...there is a hard base to it as well and from time to time, the film turns into a commentary on the class divide in our society and how it is exploited by wily politicians, an allegory of the effects of globalisation, and even a satire on media's obsession with sensationalism".
-S. Saraswathi of Rediff gave it 4 out of 5, too, calling it a "a delightful entertainer with a subtle message".
+S. Saraswathi of Rediff gave it 4 out of 5, too, calling it "a delightful entertainer with a subtle message".
 A reviewer from Sify wrote, "(It's) A charming little treat of a film [...]
 Held together by a sharp screenplay that throws up some pleasant surprises, this film is light, easy and enjoyable.
 The film works because it is intelligent and uncompromising.
 Kaaka Muttai is a slice of life vibrant film which is sure to put a big smile on your face as you are stepping out of the movie hall."